 Lung cancer Quality Performance Indicators

 Lung cancer quality performance indicators (QPIs) are used to improve the quality of cancer services and deliver better outcomes for people diagnosed with lung cancer.Lung cancer is the leading cause of cancer death in Aotearoa.
 Lung cancer also contributes to inequities in health outcomes, with mortality rates three to four times higher for Māori compared with non-Māori.
 The Ministry of Health worked with the National Lung Cancer Working Group (NLCWG) to develop a set of proposed QPIs for lung cancer.
-This work transferred from the Ministry to Te Aho o Te Kahu in December 2019.
+This work transferred to Te Aho o Te Kahu in December 2019.

 The Ministry of Health’s Cancer Services team, and NLCWG worked together to develop a set of QPIs for lung cancer.
 The first Lung Cancer Quality Improvement Monitoring Report, using 2015 – 2018 data, was published early 2021.
+In 2025, the Lung Cancer Quality Improvement Monitoring Report Update, using 2019 – 2022, data was used.

-Quality Improvement Monitoring Report
+Quality Improvement Monitoring Reports

-The Lung Cancer Quality Improvement Report was published in 2021, covering the years 2015 to 2018.
+The original Lung Cancer Quality Improvement Report was published in 2021, covering the years 2015 to 2018.
 This report presents data for eight QPIs.

-The reported QPIs in the Lung Cancer Quality Improvement Monitoring Report 2021:
+The reported QPIs in the Lung Cancer Quality Improvement Monitoring Report 2025:

 Reports: